 An excellent end-to-end solution is the Magic xpi integration platform, which will help automate the process and help speed up order processing.

-The popularity of online shopping is skyrocketing like never
+The popularity of online shopping is skyrocketing like never before

 As many surveys have shown, more customers are shopping online now than before the pandemic, and this trend continues despite physical stores started re-opening.
 Thus, this fact is driving the need for digital transformation.